The MERIT Framework for AI Search Optimization

 What It Is

-Structured measurement cadence ensures continuous optimization and demonstrates AI SEO value through regular monitoring, reporting, and strategic adjustments.
+Structured measurement cadence ensures continuous optimization and shows AI SEO value through regular monitoring, reporting, and strategic adjustments.
 Given AI system volatility, consistent measurement over time is essential for identifying real trends versus random fluctuations.

 How to Implement